-Mention you’re seriously thinking about becoming closely acquainted with an E-Type Jaguar to a group of automotive sages at a local classic pub meet and odds on the discussion will first thrash out which version of this national icon would be the better investment – a coupé or a roadster?
+Mention you’re seriously thinking about buying a Jaguar E-type to a group of automotive sages at a pub meet and odds are the discussion will turn to which version would be the better investment – coupé or roadster?

-A few of your new best mates will favour the coupé’s stylish roofline and swoon over this sporting Jaguar’s drop dead gorgeous profile.
-Others will rant on about how the only E-Type worth bothering about would be a wind in the hair Series One roadster; despite the raised hood looking like something that would be more at home on a MGB or Triumph Herald.
-That’s probably being a bit harsh; so best ignore those comments and make up your own mind.
+A few will favour the coupé’s stylish roofline and swoon over this sporty Jaguar’s drop-dead gorgeous profile; others will rant on about how the only E-Type worth bothering about would be a Series 1 roadster.
+We reckon it’s best ignore those comments and make up your own mind.

-It was all change again in 1971 when the 5.3 litre V12 powered Series 3 E-Type took over from the straight six equipped 4.2.
-Series 3 E-Types shared the same high windscreen and long wheelbase as the 2+2 but many enthusiasts thought the car’s profile had strayed away from the iconic design of the early six-cylinder version of what is now known as the world’s most instantly recognised sportscar.
+It was all change again in 1971 when the 5.3-litre V12-powered Series 3 E-type took over from the straight six equipped 4.2.
+The Series 3 E-type shared the same high windscreen and long wheelbase as the 2+2, but many enthusiasts thought the car’s profile had strayed too far away from the iconic design of the early six-cylinder version.

-Although the E-Type’s straight six is a tough unit if serviced correctly, these engines can suffer from head gasket failure.
-Try and inspect the sides of the block for any recent coolant stains and signs of any mayonnaise-type gloop lurking underneath the oil filler cap, which could indicate coolant has mixed with the engine oil.
+Although the E-type’s straight-six is a tough unit if serviced correctly, these engines can suffer from head gasket failure.
+Try to inspect the sides of the block for any recent coolant stains and signs of any mayonnaise-type gloop lurking underneath the oil filler cap, which could indicate coolant has mixed with the engine oil.

 Any lumpy running could be down to worn diaphragms in one of the engine’s three SU carburettors.
 These can be a nightmare to adjust at home and any fettling in this department is a job best left to the professionals.
 Check the engine for oil leaks but don’t be put off by minor ones, especially from the front and rear crankcase seals.
 When starting the engine, a slight puff of blue smoke out of the exhaust is quite normal but once warmed up the engine should be smoke free.